cysouw/diathesis/text/c09_adverbials.md

 - Sie haben die Bergleute freigebohrt.
 :::

-The preverbial *los-* is also attested with some verbs that cause something else to move.
-Although this diathesis is syntactically the same delocative diathesis as with *binden* above, semantically this 'cause to move' construction is closer to the inchoative usage of *los-* (see [@sec:adverbial-inchoative-los]).
+The preverbial *los‑* is also attested with some verbs that cause something else to move.
+Although this diathesis is syntactically the same delocative diathesis as with *binden* above, semantically this 'cause to move' construction is closer to the inchoative usage of *los‑* (see [@sec:adverbial-inchoative-los]).
 This typically applies to verbs of sending, like *schicken* 'to send' [@next a].
-However, also verbs with a caused-movement diathesis, like *klopfen* 'to knock' [@next b] allow for this inchoative usage of *los-* (cf. [@sec:prepositions-intransitive-location-as-result]).
+However, also verbs with a caused-movement diathesis, like *klopfen* 'to knock' [@next b] allow for this inchoative usage of *los‑* (cf. [@sec:prepositions-intransitive-location-as-result]).

 ::: ex
 - Ich schicke den Brief nach Amerika. \